One of the Malaysian state, the Selangor state is enjoying 4 long weekends in a roll.

 My fellow CCTVians and friends, welcome to the month of October.
 To jump start this exciting and challenging month, lets talk about an interesting concept of creativity.

-especially when we design a CCTV solution.
+CrEativitY can go a long way, especially when we design a CCTV solution.

-of the solution and ultimately to improve user satisfaction and our bottom line.
+Creativity can lower down cost, CCTV gear last longer, to improve effectiveness of the solution and ultimately to improve user satisfaction and our bottom line.

 Check out this creative Chinese farmer did to his fruits.